-Two free rabies clinics have been scheduled for Friday, August 1, 2014 (Horseheads) and Wednesday, August 27, 2014 (Erin).
+A free rabies clinic is scheduled for Wednesday, August 27, 2014 (Town of Erin).
 Click HERE for more information.
 We expect more clinics to be scheduled for September and beyond, but nothing has been confirmed at this point.
 If you would like to receive a call when the next clinic is scheduled, please call us at 737-2019 and ask to be put on the "call list".

 If you need to obtain a free rabies shot for your pet and can't wait until the next Chemung County clinic, you can check the Steuben County Rabies Clinic Schedule by clicking HERE.